kachris/IoT-SmartContract/README.md

 # IoT-SmartContract
 Tutorial and reference design for **smart contracts** on **IoT embedded systems**.
 The materials include PDF lessons with code explanations and corresponding code examples.
 You can find the PDF lessons [here](https://kachris.github.io/IoT-SmartContract.github.io/).

+You can also watch the tutorial that describes all the steps in the following video <a href="https://www.youtube.com/watch?v=TH6A3HtAlF4" target="_blank">Smart contract for embedded systems and IoTs.

 ## Repository Structure

 IoT Smart Contract <br>